 Maximum transfer value example

-Assume you have left your current employer at age 50, and your statement indicates that the commuted value of your benefit is $350,000 and your annual benefit is $27,000, payable at age 65, indexed at two per cent each year thereafter.
+Assume you’ve left your current employer at age 50, and your statement indicates that the commuted value of your benefit is $350,000 and your annual benefit is $27,000, payable at age 65, indexed at two per cent each year.
 If you choose to transfer the commuted value to a personal LIRA, under the Income Tax Act, the maximum allowed as a direct transfer will be $253,800 (27,000 x the factor of 9.4).
 The balance of $96,200 will be paid to you as a taxable lump sum.
 At a 45 per cent tax rate, you would have an after-tax balance of $52,910.

 In this example, a person may decide that the transfer is still a good decision despite the large tax bill.
-This will not always be the case, however.
+This won’t always be the case, however.
 Often when the comparison is between a pension payable immediately, such as taking early retirement from the company, and trying to duplicate the same income by commuting, the upfront tax hit on the non-transferrable portion will make the company retirement plan almost impossible to beat.

-4. The financial stability of your former employer
+Financial stability of your former employer

-The financial stability of your former employer can also be a consideration.
-If you are not sure that your employer will still exist or be financially able to meet its pension promises over the long term, you may decide that you would be better off taking the lump sum now to avoid any uncertainty with respect to your retirement income in the future.
+Your former employer’s financial stability can also be a consideration.
+If you’re not sure that your employer will still exist or be financially able to meet its pension promises over the long term, you may decide that you’d be better off taking the lump sum now to avoid any uncertainty with respect to your retirement income in the future.

 Early retirement and pension income splitting

-1 Based on annuity rates in effect May 2020
+1 Based on annuity rates in effect October 2021